Spanish classroom objects

 This Spanish lesson uses 17 common classroom objects that you might encounter often.
 However, there could more usual objects that you might see in your classroom that is not covered here in this Spanish lesson.
-If you have a particular classroom object that you would like to add into this Spanish lesson, please let me know and I can include the English and Spanish classroom vocabulary term.
+If you have a particular classroom object that you would like to add to this Spanish lesson, please let me know and I can include the English and Spanish classroom vocabulary term.

-In this Spanish lesson, we will also discuss about the many Spanish variations you might find.
+In this Spanish lesson, we will also discuss the many Spanish variations you might find.
 For instance, if you were learning Spanish in Central America, you might learn pen as bolígrafo or plumb instead of lapicera.
 However, living in Latin America, you might learn pen as lapicera as opposed to bolígrafo, which indicates more of a fountain pen, quill, or a dip pen.
 If you have any questions about Spanish vocabulary terms, please let me know.

 Think about this proposed question as you learn these Spanish classroom objects:

 What are some similarities or differences between the English and Spanish versions of the Spanish classroom objects?